anebz/cloud/Accreditations/aws_solutions_associate.md

 Client-side encryption means encrypting data before sending it to AWS.

-### AWS Secrets manager
+### 4.3.
+AWS Secrets manager

 Secrets can be db credentials, passwords, API keys etc. It allows automatic rotation for all the credentials.
 Secrets Manager enables you to replace hardcoded credentials with an API call to the Secrets Manager.

+## 5. Management

+* CloudTrail: check who made changes/API calls to AWS resources, stores logs in S3, encrypted with SSE by default, you can also choose KMS key
+	- Management events: control management operations performed on resources in the AWS account
+	- Data events: resource operations performed on or within a resource, e.g. GetObject, DeleteObject.
+* AWS Config: assesses, audits and evaluates resources.
+Can automate the evaluation of recorded configs against desired configs.
+By creating an AWS Config rule, you can enforce your ideal configuration in your AWS account
+	- CloudTrail can track changes, can't enforce rules to comply with your policies

-## CloudWatch
+### 5.1.
+CloudWatch

 CloudWatch by default monitors CPU, network and disk read activity on EC2 instances.
 To get memory utilization, need to have a custom metric.

-Install the CloudWatch agent in the EC2 instances that gathers all the metrics (memory usage for ex.).
+Install the CloudWatch agent in the EC2 instances that gathers all the metrics (memory usage for e2.).
 View the custom metrics in the CloudWatch console.

+## 6. Analyics

-## Kinesis
+### 6.1.
+Kinesis

+Use Kinesis for real-time applications.

 Kinesis data streams is an ordered sequence of data records meant to be written to and read from in real-time.
 Data records are temporarily stored in shards in the stream, default is 24h.

 Kinesis data firehose loads streaming data into data stores and analytics tools e.g. S3, Redshift, Elasticsearch, Splunk.

-## AWS Backup

-Centralized backup service, can be used with a retention of X days.
+Only supports S3, Redshift, Elasticsearch and HTTP endpoint as destination.
+For DynamoDB, use streams.

+To increase throughput, increase the number of shards by using the UpdateShardCount command.
+Throughput of streams and firehose is similar.

+### 6.2.
+EMR

+Managed cluster platform for big data framework (Apache Hadoop, Spark).
+Processes and analyzes vast amounts of data.
+EMR can be used to transform and move large amounts of data into and out of other AWS datstores and dbs.

+### 6.3.
+Glue

+AWS Glue is a serverless ETL service that crawls data, builds a data catalog, performs data preparation, transformation and ingestion.
+But doesn't allow the usage of big data frameworks.

+### 6.7.
+Redshift

+Cloud data warehouse, it allows SQL and BI tools.
+You can run complex analytic queries against TB or PT of structured/semi-structured data.

-## Messaging
+## 7. Messaging

-### SQS
+### 7.1.
+SQS

 Decouples downstream operations that don't need to be synchronous.
 Messages for Lambda triggers can be aggregated together into batches, so one function invocation processes several messages at a time.
 Messages can contain up to 256kbs of text and can be in json/xml format.